kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 > Note: contrary to some depictions, Tinder-style swipes are _not_ pairwise judgments, but pass/fail decisions.

-Pairwise preferences have been studied for decades, beginning with the work of [American psychometrician L. L. Thurstone](https://en.wikipedia.org/wiki/Louis_Leon_Thurstone) in 1927 and his research into subjective responses to stimuli.
+Pairwise preferences have been studied for decades, going back to the work of [American psychometrician L. L. Thurstone](https://en.wikipedia.org/wiki/Louis_Leon_Thurstone) in 1927 and his research into subjective responses to stimuli.
 Pairwise preferences would find many applications in the ranking and ordering of items: from ranking chess players with Elo, to weighting web pages with Google's PageRank, to allocating credit for open-source contributions with [SourceCred](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4570035).

-This dual heritage, as a technique for subjective measurement _and_ allocating weights among items, suggests these techniques have much to offer to the practice of distributed capital allocation, which faces exactly these problems.
+This dual heritage, as a technique for subjective measurement _and_ allocating weights among items, suggests these methods have much to offer to the practice of distributed capital allocation, which faces exactly these problems.

 USV's Albert Wenger [recently argued](https://open.spotify.com/episode/6XJOXe3whWTCm3TkuvAWQq?si=e51a8b5f558e43be) that "capital allocation is often downstream from attention allocation."
 As society increasingly comes to view attention as its scarcest resource, evaluating social choice schemes through the lens of attention becomes increasingly critical.
 When compared to other voting systems, pairwise methods are arguably more "attention-native" -- stimulating, game-like, and inherently rewarding to engage with.
-This dynamic alone makes pairwise preferences particularly well-suited to our historical moment.

-In contrast, a common critique of non-attention-native methods like quadratic funding is that they lead to "beauty contests" -- projects with marketing muscle attract most of the funding, at the expense of valuable, but more subtle, alternatives.

-Pairwise methods, on the other hand, more naturally _distribute attention_ by presenting items in random pairs.
+Unlike non-attention-native methods like quadratic funding, which often lead to "beauty contests" favoring projects with marketing muscle, pairwise methods more naturally _distribute attention_ by presenting items in random pairs.
 This approach elevates _item discovery_ into a first-class construct, as voters are frequently exposed to items with which they are unfamiliar.
 This reduces the need (and benefit) for projects to market themselves, freeing resources for driving engagement with _the system as a whole_.

 Further, distributing voter attention makes strategic voting more costly.
-Unlike, for instance, a Borda Count, in which one can trivially "bury" a rival, voter evaluations will involve pairs of items in which they have no strategic interest.
+Unlike, for instance, a Borda Count, in which one can trivially "bury" a rival by listing them last, voter evaluations will involve many pairs of items in which they have no strategic interest.

 Seen through this lens, pairwise methods appear as a natural basis for social choice in an environment of scarce attention.
-Rather than take voting methods designed for ink and parchment and try to adapt them to fast-paced, interactive decision environments, we can take decision primitives _designed for attention_ and use them as the basis for an entirely new regime.
+Rather than take voting methods designed for pen and paper and try to adapt them to fast-paced, digital decision environments, we can take decision primitives _designed for attention_ and make them the core of an entirely new regime.

-Despite these attractive qualities, pairwise methods have remained niche.
+Despite these attractive qualities, pairwise methods remain niche.
 They have seen some use in public goods funding, such as in [Optimism's RetroPGF](https://www.optimism.io/blog/announcing-retropgf-round-3-recipients) (helping to allocate $100mm+ in funding) as well as in this year's [Deep Funding](http://deepfunding.org/) initiative, but have yet to capture the enthusiasm of other techniques.

-This is in part due to gaps in pairwise practice, and the lack of an overarching vision, which make the technique difficult to use and to communicate.
+This is in part due to gaps in pairwise practice, as well as the lack of an overarching vision -- making the technique difficult to use and to communicate.
-By more clearly articulating pairwise as a _paradigm_ of interrelated techniques, we can more clearly communicate the scope of these methods, build momentum around their use, and advance the art and practice of public goods funding overall.
+By clearly articulating pairwise as a _paradigm_ of interrelated techniques, we can better communicate the scope of these methods, build momentum around their use, and advance the art and practice of public goods funding overall.

 # III.
 The Pairwise Paradigm

 The word "paradigm" comes from the Greek word for "pattern," and in scientific contexts refers to "[a distinct set of concepts or thought patterns, including theories, research methods, postulates, and standards for what constitutes legitimate contributions to a field](https://en.wikipedia.org/wiki/Paradigm)."
-By framing pairwise as a "paradigm" instead of a single tool or mechanism, we emphasize that it is not any one technique, but rather the _synergies between multiple related techniques_ that produce desirable outcomes.
+By framing pairwise as a "paradigm" instead of a single tool or mechanism, we emphasize that it is not any one technique, but rather the _synergies between techniques_ that produce desirable outcomes.

 These techniques fall into multiple buckets: audience and problem development, interface design and data collection, and algorithmic data analysis.
 As an end-to-end pipeline, audiences feed into a voting interface, which feed data to algorithms that guide both ongoing data collection and final analysis: